MichelZiade/animated-octo/README.md

-Bonus : Can move the enemy with WASD
+Bonus : Can move the enemy (purple color) with WASD